thenerdery/dot-net-standards/configuration.md

 If a previously protected project becomes open source, any secure values stored within source control MUST be invalidated.
 It is not sufficient to simply add another commit removing them: they are forever available in git history.
+There are bots that scrape Github looking for AWS keys and stealing data or running up thousands of dollars in usage fees.
+Don't think your project is safe by being obscure.

+If a project has a chance of being open sourced, its better to start good habits at the beginning and avoid storing secrets in git altogether.

 ### App Settings Wrapper